box/developer.box.com/content/guides/authentication/user-types/service-account.md

 ## UI Access

 Only Primary Admins have the ability to log in as a Service Account through the [Content Manager][cm] in the Admin Console.
-To do this, use the Content Manger's search bar to locate the name of the application, right click on it, and select “Log in to user’s account”.
+To do this, use the Content Manager's search bar to locate the name of the application, right click on it, and select “Log in to user’s account”.

 A Service Account can be thought of as having the permissions of a Box Co-Admin.
 Similar to co-admins being unable to manage each other, co-admins cannot log in